RWKV/RWKV-infctx-trainer/README.md

 # Install pytorch (>=2.0.1)
-conda install -y pytorch==2.0.1 torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
+conda install -y pytorch==2.0.1 torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia python -m pip install lightning==2.0.4 deepspeed==0.9.5

-# Currently for torch.compile + 3.11 to work, for some paltforms, you will need the nightly build
+# Currently for torch.compile + 3.11 to work, for some platform, you will need the nightly build
-# if so you may need to try the following instead
+# if so you may need to try the following instead - this is considered "unstable"
 # ---
 # conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch-nightly -c nvidia
+# python -m pip install lightning==2.0.5 deepspeed==0.10.0

 # Verify your pytorch version
 python -c "import torch; print(torch.__version__)"

+# Install all the other various dependencies
-# We use python -m pip, instead of pip directly, as it resolve issues with venv not loading the right pip
+# PS: We use python -m pip, instead of pip directly, as it resolve issues with venv not loading the right pip
-python -m pip install datasets transformers python -m pip install lightning==2.0.4 deepspeed==0.9.5 python -m pip install ninja numexpr jsonargparse 'jsonargparse[signatures]' python -m pip install lm-dataformat ftfy sentencepiece tokenizers wandb
+python -m pip install datasets transformers python -m pip install ninja numexpr jsonargparse 'jsonargparse[signatures]' python -m pip install lm-dataformat ftfy sentencepiece tokenizers wandb
 ```